 The agreement will normally require the house to be fully completed with code of compliance certificate issued and be ready for you to move into.
 Items right down to the clothesline and letterbox may need to be in place.

-Our mobile lending managers cover much of the country.
+Our home buying experts cover much of the country.

 Visit us at one of our many branches across New Zealand.